top of page

 They awoke me, claps like distant thunder from beyond the hills south of Kernhearth.
 I lay remembering oft-spoken tales of loss and suffering from crushed rebellions.
 When will we be attacked, and who shall tell our story?

-My sleep deserted me as the clamor of horses, metal, and men’s voices carried through the window of Grandfather’s cottage.
+My sleep deserted me as the clamor of horses, metal, and men’s voices carried through the open window of Grandfather’s cottage.

 Mother came in from her room and sat beside my sister and me on our bed.
 She caressed my hair and cheeks as if I were to be married in the morning.
 I might have been by then if Ranulf had not died from the fever.